khalido394/in-60-seconds/PITCHME.md

 ```
 <br>
 <p align="left">Deletion "from the end"!
-if you have a Singly Linked List without tail Deletion will be `O(n)`.
+if you have a Singly Linked List without a tail Deletion will be `O(n)`.
 </p>

 @snap[south span-100 text-gray text-08]